RWKV/RWKV-wiki/docs/basic/FAQ.md

 These commands are implemented by the `chat.py` code, and are not part of the model itself.

-## I would like to study more on the architecture, where should I go ?
+## I would like to study more on the architecture (hidden state, time mixing, etc), where should I go ?

 See the [architecture page](../advance/architecture.md)